jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_date_and_time.rst

             ''
         )

-  the terminal shows the :ref:`AssertionError`
+  the terminal shows an :ref:`AssertionError`

   .. code-block:: python